homebridge/homebridge-raspbian-image/README.md

 This project provides a free [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) based Raspberry Pi image with [Homebridge](https://github.com/nfarina/homebridge) and [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) pre-installed.

+* Works on all Raspberry Pi models
 * Built on Raspbian Lite (no desktop)
-* Works on all Raspberry Pi models
+* Includes `ffmpeg` pre-compiled with audio support (libfdk-aac) and hardware decoding (h264_omx)
 * Simple WiFi Setup
-* SSL pre-configured (self-signed certificate generated on your device)
+* Includes a user friendly, easy to use web based GUI to configure Homebridge and monitor your Raspberry Pi

-* System config command called `homebridge-config` which helps you keep Node.js up-to-date and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.
+This image also provides config command called `homebridge-config` which helps you keep Node.js up-to-date, perform maintentance on your Homebridge server, and install additional optional software such as *Pi Hole*, *Node-RED* and the *UniFI Controller*.

 ## Download

-Downloading the *Homebridge Raspberry Pi Image* is completely free.
+Downloading the *Homebridge Raspberry Pi Image* is completely free (no sign up required).

 <span align="center">